Moving to Hawaii – Before You Go

 I’ve only had one problem with shipping items from the mainland to Hawaii – my car was scratched up on the door a bit.
 Matson paid for the damage, so it wasn’t so bad.

-I’ve shipped 3 cars, a Honda Prelude, a Lexus RX300, and an Acura Integra, and a truck, each for about $1000.
+I’ve shipped 3 cars, a Honda Prelude, a Lexus RX300, and an Acura Integra, and a truck, each for about $1000 (this was a long time ago!)
 This required driving each car from Florida to Los Angeles at the “Matson Shipping” office in Long Beach, California.
 I shipped a car the other way from Hawaii to Florida when I left the Air Force too – and had no problem.
-As of 2019 from uship.com it costs $3,727 to ship a Toyota Corolla from Miami to Honolulu.
+Shipping cars will cost from $2,000-$4,000 in 2023.

 Time to arrive in Hawaii from California – once the boat departs?